e-mail: bok@dhit.pl

 • Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-Additionally, tiny parts of these magnets can hinder the diagnostic process in case of swallowing.
+• Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis in case of swallowing.

 Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.